WalletScrutiny/WalletScrutinyCom/_hardware/stepansnigirev.microbitcoin.arduino.diy.md

 There is an active community on [Telegram](https://t.me/arduinoBitcoin) focusing specifically on Arduino-Bitcoin implementations.
 The principal author for this project is Stepan Snigirev and he gives out a lot of resources and links to libraries that potential users can use.

-Anyone who's looking to understand Bitcoin better would benefit from partaking in this active **do-it-yourself**.
+Anyone who's looking to understand Bitcoin better would benefit from partaking in this active **do-it-yourself** project.